Emu

 Breeding takes place in May and June, and fighting among females for a mate is common.
 Females can mate several times and lay several clutches of eggs in one season.
 The male does the incubation; during this process he hardly eats or drinks and loses a significant amount of weight.
 The eggs hatch after around eight weeks, and the young are nurtured by their fathers.
 They reach full size after around six months, but can remain as a family unit until the next breeding season.
-The emu is an important cultural icon of Australia, appearing on the coat of arms and various coins.
-The bird features prominently in Indigenous Australian mythology.

-The bird is sufficiently common for it to be rated as a least-concern species by the International Union for Conservation of Nature.
-Despite this, some local populations are listed as endangered, with subspecies such as the Tasmanian emu going extinct by the 1800s.
-Threats to their survival include predation of their eggs, roadkills, and fragmentation of their habitats.
+The emu is sufficiently common to be rated as a least-concern species by the International Union for Conservation of Nature.
+Despite this, some local populations are listed as endangered, with all the insular subspecies going extinct by the 1800s.
+Threats to their survival include egg predation by other animals (especially invasive species), roadkills and habitat fragmentation.

+The emu is an important cultural icon of Australia, appearing on the coat of arms and various coinages.
+The bird features prominently in Indigenous Australian mythologies.